allentown521/saladict-desktop-docs/vitepress/en/docs/wayland.md

 # Wayland

-Due to the varying levels of support for Wayland among different distributions, 沙拉翻译 itself cannot achieve perfect compatibility.
-Here are some solutions to common issues that can be implemented through proper configuration, allowing 沙拉翻译 to run perfectly on Wayland.
+Due to the varying levels of support for Wayland among different distributions, Saladict itself cannot achieve perfect compatibility.
+Here are some solutions to common issues that can be implemented through proper configuration, allowing Saladict to run perfectly on Wayland.

 ## Shortcut can't be used

-Due to the fact that Tauri's shortcut scheme does not support Wayland, the shortcut settings within the 沙拉翻译 application cannot be used under Wayland.
-You can set system shortcuts to trigger 沙拉翻译 by sending a request with curl.
+Due to the fact that Tauri's shortcut scheme does not support Wayland, the shortcut settings within the Saladict application cannot be used under Wayland.
+You can set system shortcuts to trigger Saladict by sending a request with curl.
 For more details, please refer to [External Calls](/en/docs/invoke).

 ## Screenshot cannot be used

-In some pure Wayland DE/WM (such as Hyprland), the built-in screenshot feature of 沙拉翻译 cannot be used.
+In some pure Wayland DE/WM (such as Hyprland), the built-in screenshot feature of Saladict cannot be used.
 In this case, you can use other screenshot tools instead.
 For more details, please refer to [OCR without internal screenshot](/en/docs/invoke#ocr-without-internal-screenshot).

 Below is an example of configuration in Hyprland (capturing screenshots using `grim` and `slurp`):